-- Led by Vocare: West Midlands Doctors Urgent Care NHS 111, in partnership with Dudley Clinical Commissioning Group, Advanced Health and Care Ltd, Sense.ly, and Sandwell and West Birmingham Clinical Commissioning Group.
+- Led by Vocare: Staffordshire Doctors Urgent Care NHS 111, in partnership with Staffordshires and West Midlands Clinical Commissioning Groups, Advanced Health and Care Ltd and Sensely.

-- Aims to put patients in control of their health and guide them through local services.
+- Aimed to put patients in control of their health and reduce pressure on NHS resources.

 There are over 100 million requests within the NHS for urgent care each year.
-Emergency departments, GP surgeries and ambulance services struggle to cope with this ever-increasing demand.
-Innovative solutions are needed to deal with public expectations for 24/7 care, together with the need to provide person-centred care to an ageing population with increasingly complex health care needs.
+Emergency departments, GP surgeries and ambulance services are struggling to cope.
+Innovative solutions are needed to deal with public expectations for 24/7 care, together with an ageing population with increasingly complex health care needs.

-This project involves the use of digital mobile technology to relieve pressure on NHS resources by enabling more effective self-care, and more appropriate and timely use of primary and urgent care services, including NHS 111.
+This project involved using digital mobile technology to relieve pressure on NHS resources by enabling more effective self-care, and more appropriate and timely use of primary and urgent care services.